 All first-round entries were judged by the Primadonnas.
-Those selected for the second round will be passed onto a selected group of editors from one of the UK’s largest publishers who will choose five entries (a mix of fiction and non-fiction, the ratio of which will be determined solely by the quality of the writing).
+Those selected for the second round were passed to group of editors from one of the UK’s largest publishers who chose five entries (a mix of fiction and non-fiction, the ratio of which was determined solely by the quality of the writing).

-The shortlisted writers will be asked to present their work as part of a special event at the inaugural Primadonna Festival which takes place between 30 August and 1 September 2019 in Pettaugh, Suffolk.
+The shortlisted writers have been asked to present their work as part of a special event at the inaugural Primadonna Festival which takes place between 30 August and 1 September 2019 in Pettaugh, Suffolk.

 The final judging panel will select one overall winner.
-Our three external judges are : Joanne Harris, author of Chocolat and many other bestsellers; Lemn Sissay, official poet of the London Olympics and newly awarded the Pinter Pen Prize; and Irish novelist Neil Hegarty.
+Our three external judges are : Joanne Harris, author of Chocolat and many other bestsellers; Lemn Sissay, #1 best-selling author of My Name is Why, official poet of the London Olympics and newly awarded the Pinter Pen Prize; and Irish novelist Neil Hegarty.
 They are joined by Primadonnas Lisa Milton, Monisha Rajesh and Cathryn Summerhayes.

 What is the prize?